 Zara took steps in favor of non-toxic clothing

 Greenpeace published its “Toxic threads: the big fashion stitch-up” report in November 2012 as part of its Detox Campaign identifying companies that use toxic substances in their manufacturing processes.
 Within a few days after the report was published, Zara committed to eradicating all releases of hazardous chemicals throughout its entire supply chain and products by 2020.
 Zara became the greatest retailer in the world to raise awareness for the Detox Campaign and switched to a fully toxic-free production.

-Zara’s operational systems, suppliers, and ICT, all are jointly responsible for the most successful retailing organization.
-Most fashion houses maintain their Design and manufacturing facilities at completely different places.
-As for example, GAP has stores in the USA, but their manufacturing facilities are mainly in Indonesia, Vietnam, China etc. They have to give slow shipping and sailing time also.
+Zara’s operational systems, suppliers, and ICT are jointly responsible for the most successful retailing organization.
+Most fashion houses maintain their Design and manufacturing facilities in completely different places.
+As for example, GAP has stores in the USA, but its manufacturing facilities are mainly in Indonesia, Vietnam, China, etc. They have to give slow shipping and sailing time also.

 2. https://www.inditex.com/sustainability/environment/logistics. https://www.forbes.com/sites/kevinomarah/2016/03/09/zara-uses-supply-chain-towin-again/#7f1bc5ca1256